 Credit card payments are secure: Payments will be processed using Secure Socket Layer (SSL) technology.

 Credit card numbers are protected with a high level of encryption when transmitted over the Internet.

-1 Smart Build, Inc. does not store any way your credit card details.
+1 Smart Build, Inc. does not store your credit card details.

 1 Smart Build, Inc. will confirm your payment details via email.

 By paying to 1 Smart Build, Inc. you accept and consent to your personal data being provided to the Service Provider for the sole purpose.
 We respect the privacy of every individual.
 The 1 Smart Build, Inc. payment system has security measures in place to protect against the loss, misuse, and alteration of the information under our control.

 1 Smart Build, Inc. Terms and Conditions for online payments are subject to change at any time.
 Each transaction shall be subject to the specific Terms and Conditions that were in place at the time of the transaction.

 If you have any questions or concerns, please contact support by email at:

 All contracts must include the agreed-to price.
 Any job costing $500 or more (combined material and labor) needs a written home improvement contract.

 By law, the job must be completed for the agreed-upon contract price.
 If the contract price needs to be changed, it MUST be done with a written change order that becomes a part of the contract.